 The age of majority in Quebec is 18.
-If you will not be 18 years old by the time you travel to Canada, you must have a legal custodian in Montreal before starting immigration procedures to study at McGill.
+However, new regulations* have come into force that now require only minors that are less than 17 to have legal custodian.
+Therefore, If you will not be 17 years old by the time you travel to Canada, you must have a legal custodian in Montreal before starting immigration procedures to study at McGill.
 A custodian is a Canadian citizen or Permanent Resident of Canada who is at least 18 years old and resides with you or within reasonable distance from you.

 IF YOU DO have a custodian in Montreal, please follow the instructions provided in the CAQ application by Immigration Quebec.

 IF YOU DO NOT have a custodian in Montreal - and you will be living in McGill Student Residences - you can request to have the Dean of Students act as your custodian by following the instructions below:

 Apply online for your Quebec Acceptance Certificate (CAQ) through Immigration Quebec’s website.

 Once your online CAQ application has been submitted, you will receive a CAQ personalized checklist with a CAQ application number (6 digit number) found on top right-hand corner of checklist.

 Complete the Custodianship Request Letter (2017-2018).
 You must fill out all fields in the letter and include your CAQ application number.
 Incomplete letters will not be processed.